Taxi Insurance – a quick guide

 This classification corresponds to the type of licence you have been issued by your local authority.

-When it comes to taxi insurance, the reason for this distinction comes down to risk.
+The reason for this distinction comes down to risk.
 There is a greater risk associated with collecting members of the public off the street, with no traceable address or telephone number, than in collecting pre-arranged fares.
 A public hire policy can be more expensive, but this type of licence can increase your ability to earn.

 Why is taxi insurance so expensive?